HariSekhon/Knowledge-Base/datahash.md

     - Google Enhanced Conversions
     - Signal
   - storing sources and destinations in DynamoDB from SQS queue
-  - depends on IAM policies

-### IAM policies

-- EKS, ECR, IRSA, autoscaler, OIDC
-- Kinesis
-- DynamoDB
-- Lambda to DynamoDB
-- S3 buckets
-- Glue
-- Athena
-- 1 VPC
-- SQS
-- EC2
-- SNS topic
 - CloudWatch Metric Alarm
+- IAM policies for all of the above eg.
+  - EC2 for EKS, OIDC, IRSA, ECR, Lambda to DynamoDB
   - ELB, AWS LB Controller, WAFv2, WAF regional, Shield

 ## Architecture